 Fun in Action recruits, assesses and trains befrienders who are then matched with a particular child.
-The befriender pledges to see the child regularly over a 2-year period (with older children we are able to consider a 1 year commitment).
+The befriender pledges to see the child regularly, 3-4 hours fortnightly or weekly, over a 2-year period (with older children we are able to consider a 1 year commitment).

 The children are aged between 4 and 16 and generally live in lone parent families throughout Brighton and Hove.
 They are referred either by parents or by local statutory and voluntary agencies.
 The reasons for referral vary.
 A child may be having difficulties at school, may be being bullied or lack confidence.
 There may be extra demands on the parent’s time because of family illness or disability or mental health problems.

 A child benefits principally from having an additional 'special person' in their lives - a person who can offer them a secure place in their affections, who is able to 'be there' for the child over a long period of time and upon whom the child can rely for additional guidance and support.
 The parent also benefits from a much needed break and having someone to talk with about the child’s problems.

 To make the first step towards becoming a befriender, download the Befriender Pack here.